 To address impacts to natural and cultural resources, and to address human sanitation concerns, all people floating the Smith River between Camp Baker and Eden Bridge must remove (pack out) all solid human waste and associated waste products (i.e., toilet paper, sanitary items, etc.).

-All permitted float trips, including private, commercial, and landowner float trips, must carry with them throughout the duration of their trip a human waste carry-out system that has been authorized by the Department.
+All permitted private and commercial float trips must carry with them throughout the duration of their trip a human waste carry-out system that has been authorized by the Department.
 The use of unauthorized human waste carry-out systems is prohibited.
-Exception: Registered landowners conducting a day float are encouraged but not required to carry a human waste carry-out system.
+Registered landowners conducting a day float are encouraged, but not required, to carry a human waste carry-out system.

 All solid waste and associated waste products must be placed in the Department-authorized human waste carry-out system and securely stored while on the water.
 Burning of toilet paper or solid human waste is not an acceptable means for removing human waste and is prohibited.